Force Dipole Interactions in Tubular Fluid Membranes: Dynamical Equations and Simulation Results

 \item Case D: This situation is similar to Case C, where the dipoles are not mutually perpendicular.
 However now the dipoles are initially situated along the $\hat{z}$ direction of the cylinder.
 Since the cylindrical geometry breaks the in-plane rotational symmetry of the membrane, we observe an interesting effect.
-The dipole pair moves together along the $\hat{z}$ direction but with a finite gradual ``drift" along the $\hat{\theta}$ direction, clearly visible from the dipole trajectories in Case D of Fig.(\ref{3d}).
+The dipole pair moves together along the $\hat{z}$ direction but with a finite gradual ``drift" along the $\hat{\theta}$ direction, clearly visible from the dipole trajectories in Case D of Fig.~(\ref{3d}).
 This is remarkably different from membranes which preserve the in-plane rotational symmetry, such as flat and spherical membranes.
-A careful examination of the angular $\theta$ variations of the dipoles in the zoomed plots in Fig.(\ref{zoomedfig}) reveals that the dipole motion along the $\hat{\theta}$ direction is a combination of nonlinear oscillations and a finite drift that increases \textit{linearly} with time.
+A careful examination of the angular ($\theta$) variations of the dipoles in the zoomed plots in Fig.~(\ref{zoomedfig}) reveals that the dipole motion along the $\hat{\theta}$ direction is a combination of nonlinear oscillations and a finite drift that increases \textit{linearly} with time.
 We choose to measure the drift $\equiv \theta_D (t)$ (ie. drift at a particular time t) as the slope of the mean motion ie. $\frac{\theta_1(t) +\theta_2(t)}{2}$ along the $\hat{\theta}$ direction (after removing the oscillatory component) multiplied by the elapsed time t.
-Tracing back to the dynamical equations Eq.(\ref{dynmeq}), it is easy to see that the drift we observe is a consequence of the characteristic local \textit{rigid} rotation along the compact angular direction of the tubular fluid membrane.
-We plot the mean drift against various parameters.
-Fig.(\ref{drift_fig}) shows that $\theta_D (t)$ increases linearly with time.
-The variation of the drift wrt the initial relative orientation $\alpha_I$ is well approximated by a sinusoidal curve. \item Case E: Here we consider a mutually perpendicular dipole pair but situated along some arbitrary direction which makes a non-zero angle wrt $\hat{\theta}$.
-In all such situations, the dipoles move together along a helix as illustrated in Fig.\ref{3d}.
-Note that the dipoles move in a helix centered around $\hat{z}$, with finite non-linear oscillations in the orientation, see Fig.\ref{zoomedfig}. \item Case F: Here we simulate a four-dipole system.
-The dipoles are arranged symmetrically with $\alpha_i$ aligned with the corresponding radial vector.
-The dipoles are observed to initially move radially outwards from the origin.
-However because of the unique cylinder topology, the four dipoles eventually saturate when the two dipoles situated along the circumference of the tubular membrane reaches the fixed point $r_1 = (\pi/2, 0, 0), r_3 = (-\pi/2, 0, \pi)$ that we identified in Case A, see Fig.\ref{3d} and Fig.\ref{zoomedfig} for illustrations. \end {itemize}
+Tracing back to the dynamical equations (Eqs.~(\ref{dynmeq})) it is easy to see that the drift we observe is a consequence of the characteristic local \textit{rigid} rotation along the compact angular direction of the tubular fluid membrane.
+We plot the drift against various parameters.
+Fig.~(\ref{drift_fig}) shows that $\theta_D (t)$ increases linearly with time.
+The variation of the drift as a function of the initial relative orientation $\alpha_I$ is well approximated by a sinusoidal curve with a nonlinear prefactor. \item Case E: Here we consider a mutually perpendicular dipole pair situated along some arbitrary direction which makes a non-zero angle with respect to $\hat{\theta}$.
+In all such situations, the dipoles move together along a helix as illustrated in Fig.~(\ref{3d}).
+Note that the dipoles move in a helix centered around $\hat{z}$, with finite non-linear oscillations in the orientation, see Case E of Fig.~(\ref{azoomedfig}) in Appendix \ref{amap}. \item Case F: Here we simulate a two-dipole system, with the same configuration as Case D but the dipole strengths are now opposite such that we have a pusher and a puller type dipole respectively.
+Notably we also get a non-zero drift in this situation arising from the local \textit{rigid} rotation, see Case F of Fig.~(\ref{3d}) and Fig.~(\ref{zoomedfig}) for illustrations. \end {itemize}